 What technical and organizational measures shall be adopted for video surveillance devices?

-The EDPB guidance touches on the ‘privacy by design’ principle by recommending that privacy safeguards be built into the design specifications of the technology (such as systems that allow masking or scrambling areas that are not relevant to surveillance, or the editing out of images of third persons) as well as organizational practices, and that default setting minimise data processing (Read on the topic “Privacy by design, how to do it at the time of the GDPR?“).
+The EDPB guidance touches on the ‘privacy by design’ principle by recommending that privacy safeguards be built into the design specifications of the technology (such as systems that allow masking or scrambling areas that are not relevant to surveillance, or the editing out of images of third persons) as well as organizational practices, and that default setting minimize data processing (Read on the topic “Privacy by design, how to do it at the time of the GDPR?“).
 In case an organization plans to acquire a commercial video surveillance system, they need to include these requirements in the purchase specification.

 The Guidelines include considerations that controllers should make when creating their video surveillance policies and procedures such as: